hallpaz/3dsystems21/docs/assignment3.md

 * Experiment with PyTorch3D DataLoaders
 * Visualize 3D models using Plotly

-1. Load ShapeNet and R2N2 datasets
-2. Visualize ShapeNet on Plotly
-3. Visualize Batch of R2N2
-4. Change Texture in Plotly
-5. Report about the challenges in dataset creation (ImageNet vs ShapeNet?)
-6. Search about the categories in the dataset

 ## Instructions:
 If you’re using Google Colab, you just need to have a google account and an associated Google Drive.
 Make a copy of the notebook located below and modify it as requested.